chora-io/docs/specs/admin/02_msg.md

 ## Draft Definitions

-`MsgUpdate` - Only the admin account can update the admin account.
-The admin account can be any account, i.e. a module account, a group account, a user account, etc.
+`MsgUpdate` - Updates the admin account.
+Only the admin can update the admin.
+The admin can be any account, i.e. a module account, a group account, a multi-sig account, or an individual user account.

 ## Proto Definitions